NickThePigeon/cub3d/README.md

 - Makefile all, clean, fclean, re, bonus
 - Arguments a map in format *.cub
 - External functs.
-	• open, close, read, write,
+	• open, close, read, write
-	• printf, malloc, free, perror,
+        • printf, malloc, free, perror
 	• strerror, exit
 	• All functions of the math lib
 	• All functions of the MinilibX

 -------------- Description ------------------------

 You must create a “realistic” 3D graphical representation of the inside of a maze from a first-person perspective.
-You have to create this representation using the Ray-Casting principles mentioned earlier.
+You have to create this
+representation using the Ray-Casting principles mentioned earlier.